 The holiday season is change.
 It’s activity.
 It’s sugar (oh my, is it sugar….).
 It’s late nights and early mornings.
 It’s gigantic family gatherings and gratuitous overstimulation.
 It’s unfamiliar, unnaturally large men in red and white suits.

-Most of our family members already know our children’s needs.
+Chances are, most of your friends and family members already have awareness of your children’s needs.
 Still, it’s important to reiterate once a year the need for understanding.
-This especially rings true for my eldest’s food choices: as a selective eater, she’s very particular about the foods she will tolerate.
+This especially rings true for selective eaters who have a specific list of foods they will tolerate.
 A gentle reminder of “each person eats what he or she likes, without comment” goes a long way, as does practice with an appropriate response (“Thank you, but I know what I like.
 I can help myself”).
-I also plan to let family know it’s okay to leave the eldest on her own.
-She knows when she needs space and will return when she is ready.
+If you have an introvert, make sure you let the family know it’s okay to let your kiddo do her thing.
+Introverts are well aware of when they need space and tend to return to the group when they are ready.

-I don’t really want to resign, nor do I want my children to survive the holiday season.
+Like me, I’m sure you don’t really want to resign, nor do you want your children to merely survive the holiday season.

 Enjoy this post?
 Read on, and subscribe to my gifted/2E newsletter.